ScanMountGoat/Smush-Material-Research/docs/nor.md

 ## NOR Color Channels
 NOR maps do not contain color data despite being stored in a texture.
-Avoid saving NOR maps as DDS or Nutexb with srgb formats.
-Srgb formats have names that end in _SRGB.
+Avoid saving NOR maps as DDS or NUTEXB with sRGB formats. sRGB formats have names that end in _SRGB.
 When rendering in programs such as Maya or Blender, set the NOR maps to raw, non color data, or linear to ensure the values aren't gamma corrected.